JohnEstropia/CoreStore/README.md

 // person1 and person2 are the same object
 ```

-# Changes from v0.2.0 to 1.0.0
-- Renamed some classes/protocols to shorter, more relevant, easier to remember names:
-    - `ManagedObjectController` to `ObjectMonitor`
-    - `ManagedObjectObserver` to `ObjectObserver`
-    - `ManagedObjectListController` to `ListMonitor`
-    - `ManagedObjectListChangeObserver` to `ListObserver`
-    - `ManagedObjectListObjectObserver` to `ListObjectObserver`
-    - `ManagedObjectListSectionObserver` to `ListSectionObserver`
-    - `SectionedBy` to `SectionBy` (match tense with `OrderBy` and `GroupBy`)
-The protocols above had their methods renamed as well, to retain the natural language semantics.
-- New migration utilities!
-(README still pending) Check out *DataStack+Migration.swift* and *CoreStore+Migration.swift* for the new methods.

 # Roadmap
-- Migration utilities (In progress!)
-- Swift 2.0 syntax (In progress!)
 - Data importing utilities for transactions
 - Support iCloud stores